 The intraparticular particle diffusion rate or the liquid film diffusion rate can control the biosorption of the RBV-5R clothing dye on the surface of the calcined eggshell.

 Table 5 summarizes the calculated parameters for each diffusion model (intraparticular, liquid film), namely the linear regression coefficients, intersects, velocity values, and particle diffusion coefficient (D) The pore diffusion coefficients range from 6.60 × 10-9 to 9.09 × 10-8 cm2/s by varying the concentration.
 It can also be observed that none of the incisions pass through the origin of any diffusion model.
-It can be concluded that during the binding of the dye on the surface of the eggshell, the intra-particle section is not rate-determining, nor does the liquid film diffusion affect the adsorption process [34–37].
+It can be concluded that during the binding of the dye on the surface of the eggshell, the intra-particle section is not rate-determining, nor does the liquid film diffusion affect the adsorption process.
+34–37

 In summary, the speed of the process is only determined by biosorption.